sun-kic/BMI-Calculator-Node/README.md

 ## Developer

 This project was developed by JashGro.
-If you have any questions or comments, feel free to contact me at jashgro@yandex.com.
+If you have any questions or comments, feel free to contact me at http://bit.ly/jashgro.

-## Visitor Counter
+## Profile Visitor Counter

 ![Visitor Count](https://profile-counter.glitch.me/BlackHatDevX/count.svg)